dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 **More:**

 - [EBSyth](https://ebsynth.com/): Generate video and animations based on an input video + an input image.
 See FAQ page for tutorials.
+- [Mubert](https://mubert.com/): Generate instrumental music tracks online or using a plugin for Premiere and After Effects.
 - [Pollinations](https://replicate.com/pollinations): A collection of experimental AI tools with a free trial and then paid results; includes text-to-music and video generation, tools for animating still images, and more.
 - [ElevenLabs](https://beta.elevenlabs.io/): Generate realistic speech form text, including the ability to upload recordings to use as a basis for the synthetic voice.